siteleaf/siteleaf.com/_posts/2016-12-09-more-approved-plugins.markdown

 These plugins are enabled by default when your site is compiled by GitHub, or if no `Gemfile` is specified.
 To disable default plugins, create a `Gemfile` and specify only the desired plugins.

-In addition to whitelisted plugins, sites on our Team and higher plans can use third-party plugins.
+In addition to approved plugins, sites on our Team and higher plans can use third-party plugins.

-See [learn.siteleaf.com](https://learn.siteleaf.com/themes/jekyll-plugins/) for a full list of whitelisted plugins, and how to use a `Gemfile`.
+See [learn.siteleaf.com](https://learn.siteleaf.com/themes/jekyll-plugins/) for a full list of approved plugins, and how to use a `Gemfile`.